The Impact of Ionic Anharmonicity on Superconductivity in Metal-Stuffed B-C Clathrates: III. DISCUSSION

-In summary, this work demonstrates the profound impact of ionic quantum and anharmonic effects on the dynamical stability and superconductivity of B$-$C clathrate compounds.
+Using state-of-the-art \textit{ab initio} methods incorporating quantum effects and machine learning potentials, we systematically investigated the dynamical stability and superconducting properties of B$-$C clathrate compounds.
 Fifteen new dynamically stable materials with large electron-phonon coupling constants are identified, including previously unreported materials with +1 average valence state, where quantum fluctuations are essential to sustain their structures.
-Among these materials, KRb$\text{B}_{6}\text{C}_{6}$ and Rb$\text{B}_{6}\text{C}_{6}$ exhibit critical temperatures of 87 K and 98 K at 0 and 15 GPa, respectively, potentially setting a new record for the highest $T_\text{c}$ among metal-stuffed B$-$C clathrates.
-Our results highlight the necessity of accounting for anharmonic and nuclear quantum effects to accurately predict the properties of lightweight materials, which is crucial for designing high-temperature superconductors.
+Notably, KRb$\text{B}_{6}\text{C}_{6}$ and Rb$\text{B}_{3}\text{C}_{3}$ exhibit critical temperatures of 102 K and 115 K at 0 and 15 GPa, respectively, potentially setting a new record for the highest $T_\text{c}$ among metal-stuffed B$-$C clathrates.
+Moreover, several of these high-$T_\text{c}$ compounds are thermodynamically stable under moderate pressure-temperature conditions, comparable to those realized in recent ternary B$-$C clathrate syntheses, indicating their experimental synthesizability.

+Our results highlight the necessity of accounting for anharmonic and nuclear quantum effects in accurately predicting the structural and superconducting behavior of lightweight materials.
+In metal-stuffed B$-$C clathrates, anharmonicity leads to lattice expansion and notable changes in the phonon spectrum, especially in the acoustic branches and key optical modes such as $E_g$ and $E_u$, which exhibit strong electron-phonon coupling and thus significantly influence the predicted superconducting critical temperature.
+Therefore, capturing the interplay between anharmonic lattice dynamics and electron-phonon interactions is essential for discovering and optimizing lightweight superconductors operable under experimentally accessible conditions.